MHUS25/bookmark-manager/README.md

 # Bookmark Manager

-Bookmark manager is a website to maintain a collection of bookmarks (URLs).
-You can use it to save a webpage you found useful.
-You can add tags to the webpages you saved to find them later.
-You can browse bookmarks other users have added.
-You can comment on the bookmarks.
+Bookmark manager is a web application to maintain a collection of bookmarks (URLs).
+(A RESTful CRUD web app built using Ruby, Sinatra, RSpec, Capybara, Postgres HTML & CSS.)

+## Motivations for this project

+* Build a web app that uses a database
+* Generate User Stories from Requirements
+* Build complete full-stack features - including controller, model, view and database code.
+* Implement RESTful routing conventions
+* Build a Registration system & Authentication system
+* Implement a one-to-many & one-to-many relationships
+* Use database GUIs to interact with databases
+* Set up a test environment
+* Test-Drive advanced Objects in Ruby, including adapter, wrapper, and service objects

 ## User Stories